tribehired-devs/products-test/README.md

 # Testing

-Once you've satisfied with your code, just run npm run test, and it should tell you if your code works.
+Once you've satisfied with your code, just run *npm run test*, and it should tell you if your code works.

 Make sure at least one of the test passes. :)